vijayraavi/20533-ImplementingMicrosoftAzureInfrastructureSolutions/20533CGitHubUserGuideforMCTs.md

 You need all of these folders if you want to print the lab files.

+>**Note:** After you download the latest lab files from GitHub and copy them to the student computers, ensure that the student computer is restarted before students start the labs.
+This ensures that any PowerShell modules that have previously been run will be replaced in memory by the latest versions.
+In addition, since the scripts on GitHub are not codesigned, students need to run the following command to ensure that the scripts will run:
+Set-ExecutionPolicy ‚ÄìExecutionPolicy Bypass ‚ÄìForce This command should be run at the beginning of the class, and applied to the VM image if possible.

 ### Downloading the latest materials for course labs

 If you want to build Word documents from Markdown files, you must clone, or fetch, a copy of the repo on your local computer.
 If you want to clone the files, you must know the GitHub location of the course files.
 You can use the **Search GitHub** search box on the GitHub home page to search for these files by using the course number.
 You also can browse through the repos under the [Microsoft Learning organization](https://github.com/MicrosoftLearning) page on GitHub.
 The Microsoft Learning page on GitHub is located at <https://github.com/MicrosoftLearning/>.